Do you know your Ayurvedic Dosha? Discover how balancing out your own dosha type can help you sleep.

 Ayurveda also offers some tips tailored to your dosha type.

-- For high energy Vata types, getting a regular routine is really important.
-Sleep by 9.30pm if you can, latest by 10pm.
+For high energy Vata types, getting a routine is really important.
+Sleep by 9.30 pm if you can, the latest by 10 pm.
 These types are also encouraged to get plenty of rest, or cat-naps, at any time of the day.
-Practices such as Yoga savasana (final relaxation) and yoga nidra are also great.
-Diet wise, cutting out caffeine can really help- this type may not be able to tolerate a coffee even after breakfast.
-Vata reducing, grounding teas containing herbs such as licorice, fennel, cardamom or tulsi taken throughout the day and especially in the evening will allow the mind to calm a lot quicker come bed time.
-Eating warming, cooked foods is also best for this dosha.
-Winding down early evening with a warm bath and some gentle yoga stretches is helpful, avoiding anything too stimulating.
+Practices such as Yoga savasana (final relaxation) and yoga Nidra are also great.
+Diet-wise, cutting out caffeine can really help- this type may not be able to tolerate a coffee even after breakfast.
+Vata reducing, grounding teas containing herbs such as liquorice, fennel, cardamom or tulsi taken throughout the day and especially in the evening will allow the mind to calm a lot quicker come bedtime.
+Eating warm, cooked foods is also best for this dosha.
+Winding down in the early evening with a warm bath and some gentle yoga stretches is helpful, avoiding anything too stimulating.

-- Determined and driven Pitta types can get more restful sleep by generally aiming for more moderation and balance, in both work and play.
-Its key to limit distractions and stimuli in the evening, such as screens, in order to be able to get to sleep around 10pm.
+Determined and driven Pitta types can get more restful sleep by generally aiming for more moderation and balance, in both work and play.
+Its key to limit distractions and stimuli in the evening, such as screens, in order to be able to get to sleep around 10 pm.
 Keeping your bedroom cool with plenty of ventilation is also helpful.
 A simple evening meal with less spice and limiting coffee and alcohol will also help.
-Teas containing chamomile, rose, mint or licorice will cool and soothe pitta throughout the day, and are especially useful in the evening.
+Teas containing chamomile, rose, mint or liquorice will cool and soothe pitta throughout the day and are especially useful in the evening.

 words by Jo Webber, Ayurvedic Doctor, Medical Herbalist and Herbal Advisor for Pukka Herbs.